ngovkimsouheng/laravel-year3-homework01/README.md

 ## 📝 Project Overview

 This project is a standard CRUD (Create, Read, Update, Delete) application developed using the Laravel framework.
-It manages a list of teachers stored in a MySQL database, demonstrating the use of Eloquent ORM, Controllers, and Blade components.
+It manages a list of teachers stored in a PostgreSql database.

 ### 🗄️ Database Schema